asaah18/markdown-cheat-sheet/Markdown cheat sheet.md

 ## Paragraphs

 You can add a new line in a paragraph
-by adding two spaces at the end of each line.
+by adding two spaces at the end of each line except the one with full stop.

 And here is a new paragraph wich is surrounded by blank spaces to seprate it from the other paragraphs.